top of page

 Ready to Start Your Gluten Detection Dog Journey?

-If you’re ready to explore whether a gluten detection dog is right for you, or if you’re eager to start training, I invite you to check out our online courses.
-They’re designed in collaboration with professional trainers to give you all the information you need to make an informed decision.
-Let’s get started!
+If you’re ready to explore whether a Celiac Service Dog or gluten detection dog is right for you, or if you’re eager to start training, download our free quick start guide.

 Comments